samtron1412/docs/tech/it/soft-dev/pro/debugging.md

   length of the buffer, rather than the maximum number of characters to write.
 Such functions include `strlcat` adn `strlcpy`

+## Infinite loops

+The reason for infinite loops is that the condition of the loop will never failed.
+- It can happen because the programmer forgets to update the variable that controls the loop.

 # References

 1. [How to fix bugs, step by step][1]